JadKHaddad/tm1637/README.md

 The following features are available:

-- `ack`: enables driver to use the `InputPin` trait for the `DIO` pin and wait for the acknowledgment signal from the display.
+- `ack`: enables the driver to use the `InputPin` trait for the `DIO` pin and wait for the acknowledgment signal from the display.
 - `blocking`: enables blocking functionality.
 - `async`: enables asynchronous functionality.
 - `defmt`: implements `defmt::Format` for structs and enums.